goose3/goose3/README.rst

 -  Meta Description
 -  Meta tags

-The Python version was rewritten by:
+The Python version was originally rewritten by:

 -  Xavier Grangier